keenworker/test/README.md

 3. Observe the responses and verify that the user authentication and food API protection are working as expected.

 That's it!
 You have successfully implemented user authentication using JWT in the Food Order API.
 You can further enhance the API by adding more features, error handling, and validation as per your requirements.

-Remember to handle JWT securely and follow best practices for user authentication and authorization in a production environment.

-Congratulations on completing the implementation!
-If you have any questions or need further assistance, feel free to ask.
 Happy coding!